thehungrycoder225/js-sandbox-fundamentals/README.md

 #### Variables

--learn how to use let, const, and var
+- learn how to use let, const, and var

 #### Conditional Statements:

--How to write conditional statements.
+- How to write conditional statements.
 There are eight conditions (>, <, >=, <=, ==, !=, ===, !==) and you need to know which one is used for what purpose.
 You should also know about && and || and how to use them to achieve multiple conditions.
 Moreover, you must know about if, else if, and else.
 Try writing conditions using one if statement, multiple else if statements, and one else statement.
 You write a code that finds a student’s grade from their mark number.

 #### Functions are one of the most important things in programming.